-This section is for those who may wish to incorporate the cube spectral analysis toolbox in their own scripts or call up individual tasks that the GUI otherwise runs for you.
-Here we show you the calling
+This section is for those who may wish to incorporate the CSAT in their own scripts or call up individual tasks that the GUI otherwise runs for you.
+Here we show you the calling syntax and I/ O structure.
+Note that in almost all cases the units of the spectral dimensions are not wavelength or velocity but layer/channel (i.e. array location).